lancemonotone/troyweb_wp/wp-content/themes/troyweb_applicant/README.md

 - **Custom Shortcodes**: Monotone includes custom shortcodes in the MCE editor for easy content creation.

+- **Bootstrap Menu Walker**: Monotone uses the WP Bootstrap Navwalker to create a Bootstrap menu.

 ## Classes

 The theme's functionality is organized into classes, each residing in the `classes` directory.
 Here are the main classes:

-- `ACF Editor Palette`: Adds custom colors to the theme options to control the palette of the Flexible Content Fields.
 - `ACF`: Handles the registration of ACF fields and blocks, as well as the import and export of field settings.
+- `Admin Template Filter`: Filter pages by template in the admin page list.
 - `Assets`: Handles the enqueueing of scripts and styles, and the dequeueing of WP Block Library CSS.
-- `Admin Template Filter`: Filter pages by template in the admin page list.
 - `Autoactivate`: Automatically activates the theme's default plugins.
 - `Blog`: Handles the blog functionality and rewrite rules.
 - `Branding`: Adds custom branding options to the Customizer.
 - `Constants`: Defines the theme's constants.
-- `Gravity Forms`: Adds custom styles to Gravity Forms.
 - `Images`: Handles the image sizes, conversion to WEBP, and responsive image markup.
 - `Layout`: Handles the layout configuration and the rendering of Flexible Content Layout blocks.
 - `Navigation`: Handles the navigation menus.